Cookies on the Gambling Commission website

 Operator practices that impact upon consumers can include communications that encourage gambling such as advertising that is visible to everyone and targeted marketing to selected groups.
 It also includes communications that encourage gambling mitigation through the provision of tools and safer gambling messaging, whether targeted or otherwise and conducted through a range of different channels.

-Other practices that could be considered include the presentation of information about products or offers, the way that the game functions and the location of gambling opportunities in-person or through online choice architecture.
-Remote operators often rely upon harm detection algorithms to identify consumers at increased risk of experiencing harms, and the effectiveness of those is also a topic of interest.
+Other practices that could be considered include the presentation of information about products or offers, the way that a product or game functions and the location of gambling opportunities in-person or through online choice architecture.
+Remote operators often rely upon harm detection algorithms to identify consumers at increased risk of experiencing harms, and the effectiveness of these algorithms is also a topic of interest.

-Amongst operator practices that are visible universally, research has examined the relationship between operator advertising practices, consumer awareness and consumer activity.15 There is the potential to understand more about directed advertising practices, how they fit into a complex online advertising ecosystem and their potential impact on selected groups.
-A particular group of interest are people living in disadvantaged communities who are more likely to be in the vicinity of land-based gambling premises16 and whether there is a link with other demographic characteristics identified in the previous theme as being associated with an increased risk of experiencing harms.
+Amongst operator practices that are visible universally, research has examined the relationship between operator advertising practices, consumer awareness and consumer activity.14 There is the potential to understand more about directed advertising practices, how they fit into a complex online advertising ecosystem and their potential impact on selected groups.
+A particular group of interest are people living in disadvantaged communities who are more likely to be in the vicinity of land-based gambling premises15 and whether there is a link with other demographic characteristics identified in the previous theme as being associated with an increased risk of experiencing harms.
+Better understanding of the impact of advertising on children and young people is also important.

-Regarding the more direct relationship, rules relating to VIP schemes were strengthened in 2020 and a significant reduction of consumers considered to be VIPs was reported by one industry body following the publication of their code of conduct.17 For telephone contact, there is indicative evidence of an impact on subsequent gambling activity of telephone calls to gamblers18, including high-spending gamblers19- and market impact data suggests that direct interactions have increased.
+Regarding the more direct relationship, rules relating to VIP schemes were strengthened in 2020 and a significant reduction of consumers considered to be VIPs was reported by one industry body following the publication of their code of conduct.16 For telephone contact, there is indicative evidence of telephone calls to gamblers providing a positive impact on subsequent gambling activity17, including high-spending gamblers18.
 However, there are still a lot of unknowns regarding the impact on subsequent experience of harms and of safer gambling messaging on different groups of people.
-Methods of increasing uptake of safer gambling tools have been identified20 but the subsequent impact of doing so remains unclear and it is uncertain whether behaviours observed in jurisdictions with few regulated operators would be replicated in Great Britain.
+Methods of increasing uptake of safer gambling tools have been identified19 but the subsequent impact of doing so remains unclear and it is uncertain whether behaviours observed in jurisdictions with few regulated operators would be replicated in Great Britain.

-To explore this research theme, various sources of data are likely to be required, including operator-held account-level data suitable for detailed analysis, qualitative data, and potentially longitudinal data.
+To explore this research theme, blending multiple sources of data is likely to be required, including operator-held account-level data suitable for detailed analysis, financial data, qualitative data, and potentially longitudinal data.

 Example research questions within this theme